-Aside from that, Hybrid Publishing not only concerns the form and media of research publications, but also their dissemination.
-The rule that all Hybrid Publishing projects should exist both in print and electronic form, where both are developed in one comprehensive process (as opposed to the one being made as an afterthought to the other), is strongly informed by an Open Access ethic according to which research should be freely and openly accessible to anyone.
+Aside from that, Hybrid Publishing is not only concerned with the form and media of research publications, but also their dissemination.
+The rule that all Hybrid Publishing projects should exist in both print and electronic form, where both are developed in one comprehensive process (as opposed to the one being made as an afterthought to the other), is strongly informed by an Open Access ethic according to which research should be freely and openly accessible to anyone.
 This is a particularly urgent concern for art schools all over the world.
-Most of them lack university-level research libraries while having much higher research ambitions than in the past.
+While having much higher research ambitions than in the past, most of them lack university-level research libraries.
 In the meantime, the Dutch government has signed a treaty according to which Open Access publication will become the norm in the country’s higher education by 2020.
-The respective ambitions in Hybrid Publishing are thus no longer experimental, but answering to mainstream demand.
+The ambitions of Hybrid Publishing are thus no longer experimental, but address a mainstream educational demand.

 Looking back

 Historically, hybrid or experimental publishing is not a new phenomenon, neither in the arts and design, nor in academia.
-Both the visual and dissemination forms of book knowledge have been debated for a whole century.
-In a manifesto published in Kurt Schwitters’ artist periodical MERZ in 1923, the Russian constructivist artist and designer El Lissitzky sketched, in eight bullet points, a program for the “new book”.
-Among others, this book should be designed as a “book-space” that gives “reality to a new optics”reprinted .
-Instead of just giving a new look to existing content, the “new book demands a new author”.
-Lissitzky’s manifesto concludes with the demand that the “printed sheet […] must be transcended: THE ELECTRO-LIBRARY” .
+Both the visual and dissemination forms of book knowledge have been debated for almost an entire century.
+In a manifesto published in artist Kurt Schwitters’ art periodical MERZ in 1923, the Russian constructivist artist and designer El Lissitzky sketched, in eight bullet points, a program for the “new book”.
+Among other conditions, this book should be designed as a “book-space” that gives “reality to a new optics” (as reprinted in Lissitzky-Küppers, 1992, p.
+359).
+Instead of just giving a new look to existing content, the “new book demands a new author” and Lissitzky’s manifesto concludes with the demand that the “printed sheet […] must be transcended: THE ELECTRO-LIBRARY” (Lissitzky-Küppers, 1992, p.
+359).

-While the “electro-library” remained a purely speculative vision, Lissitzky’s book designs from that time anticipate many principles of what today is called “new media”.

-Still in 1923, Lissitzky met Piet Zwart, who taught at the forerunner of today’s Willem de Kooning Academy next to his work as a commercial designer.
-Lissitzky’s, Schwitters’ and Zwart’s graphic designs were prominently featured in Jan Tschichold’s 1928 book The New Typography.
-Similar in format and style to the Bauhausbücher (Bauhaus books) - including Laszlo Moholy-Nagy’s Painting, Photography, Film from 1925 -, Tschichold’s book became the canonical textbook of 20th century modernist type and graphic design.
+While the “electro-library” remained a purely speculative vision, Lissitzky’s book designs from that time anticipate many principles of what is called in the 21st century “new media”.
+In 1923, Lissitzky met Piet Zwart, who taught at what is now Willem de Kooning Academy, in addition to his work as a commercial designer.
+Lissitzky’s, Schwitters’ and Zwart’s graphic designs were prominently featured in typographer and designer Jan Tschichold’s 1928 book The New Typography.
+Similar in format and style to the Bauhausbücher (Bauhaus books)—including Laszlo Moholy-Nagy’s Painting, Photography, Film from 1925—Tschichold’s book became the canonical textbook of 20th century modernist type and graphic design.
 In their new form and content, the Bauhausbücher marked a high point of artistic research publications in the early 20th century.
-The Danish Cobra painter and Situationist Asger Jorn likely coined the term “artistic research” in his 1957 Notes on the Formation of an Imaginist Bauhaus when he wrote: “Artistic research is identical to ‘human science,’ which for us means ‘concerned’ [i.e. engaged] science, not purely historical science.
+The Danish CoBrA painter and Situationist Asger Jorn likely coined the term “artistic research” in his 1957 “Notes on the Formation of an Imaginist Bauhaus” when he wrote: “Artistic research is identical to ‘human science,’ which for us means ‘concerned’ [i.e. engaged] science, not purely historical science.
 This research should be carried out by artists with the assistance of scientists”.
-Jorn’s own experimental-artistic research publications include “psychogeographic” atlantes of Copenhagen and Paris created in collaboration with Guy Debord.
+Jorn’s own experimental artistic research publications include “psychogeographic” atlantes of Copenhagen and Paris created in collaboration with theorist and Situationist founding member Guy Debord.
 Their city cartographies are radically subjective instead of scientific, containing collages of torn-apart maps, paint drops and glued-in materials found in the streets.